The STM By-Laws are also available to download in PDF format.

 - The Treasurer and the Chief Executive Officer (CEO) shall manage the Treasury for the benefit of the Association and may deposit and as necessary disburse funds, provided that extra-budgetary disbursements in excess of an amount to be authorised from time to time by the STM Board shall require its prior approval.

 The STM Board may be dissolved by a resolution passed by a majority of two-thirds ((2/3) of the voting members in a special meeting at which at least two-thirds (2/3) of the members must be present.

 On the proposal of the STM Board or on a written request to the STM Office in conformity with Article 7, these By-laws may be amended by the Annual General Meeting (AGM) by a majority of not less than two thirds (2/3) of the votes of the members present.
 Amendments shall take effect on such date or on the fulfillment of such condition or conditions as the Annual General Meeting (AGM) shall determine.

 When versions of these by-laws are produced in other languages, the English language version shall always be regarded as the definitive text.

 I. Standing Committees, Task Forces and ad hoc Committees

 - Standing Committees are established by the STM Board, Task Forces and ad hoc Committees are established by the Chair as and when needed for the fulfillment of the aims of the Association.

-- The Chair of a Standing Committee will be appointed by the Chairman after approval of the STM Board.
+- The Chair of a Standing Committee will be appointed by the Chair after approval of the STM Board.
 In the case where a Chair of a Standing Committee is not a member of the STM Board, he will be an ex officio member of the STM Board.